U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Red Rock Canyon Backcountry Byway

-The byway begins six miles west of Interstate 215 on Highway 159.
+The byway begins six miles west of Interstate 215 on State Route 159.
 The 13-mile scenic drive is completely paved and offers opportunities to see desert wildlife, red and cream sandstone formations, waterfalls and petroglyphs.
 The visitor center features information about recreation opportunities, wildlife, wild horses and burros, vegetation, geology and cultural resources and scheduled daily interpretive activities are available.
 Hiking, biking, horseback riding and rock climbing are available in Red Rock Canyon National Conservation Area.
-The Conservation Area is a fee demonstration project area.
-The $5 per vehicle fee is collected at the entrance to the byway and all money collected remains at the site for improvements.
-A developed campground is available along Highway 159.
+The $7 per vehicle fee is collected at the entrance to the byway and all money collected remains at the site for improvements.
+A developed campground is available along State Route 159.

 |USA.GOV | No Fear Act | DOI | Disclaimer | About BLM | Notices | Social Media Policy|